jump-dev/JuMP.jl/docs/src/should_i_use.md

 packages and use them in conjunction to create novel behavior.
 JuMP isn't one of those packages.

-If you want to optimize a ordinary differential equation from [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) or tune a neural network from [Flux.jl](https://github.com/FluxML/Flux.jl), consider using other packages such as:
+If you want to optimize an ordinary differential equation from [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) or tune a neural network from [Flux.jl](https://github.com/FluxML/Flux.jl), consider using other packages such as: